FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/t_st_redirect_log4j_output_from_database.md

     "weight": "340"
 }As listed in <a href="../r_st_log4j_files#AppServerLogs_558321163_1039127" class="MCXref xref">Log4j files</a>, some log output is directed to both the `xferlog` file and the database.

-If you set any log level to `debug` or `all`, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> produces many log messages which can overload the database.
+If you set any log level to `debug` or `all`, {{< SecureTransport/componentshortname  >}} produces many log messages which can overload the database.
 Do not log to the database for log level `debug` or `all`.

 > **Note:**
 >
 > When server log messages are stored in the database, they are displayed in the Server Log page.
 When you store the log messages in a file, they are not displayed in the Server Log page.

 To direct the log messages being stored in the database to a file, modify the `ServerLog` appender for each relevant file.
-The example uses `FILEDRIVEHOME` instead of `<FILEDRIVEHOME>` to represent the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory to avoid confusion with the syntactic use of pointed brackets in XML.
+The example uses `FILEDRIVEHOME` instead of `<FILEDRIVEHOME>` to represent the {{< SecureTransport/componentshortname  >}} installation directory to avoid confusion with the syntactic use of pointed brackets in XML.
 Replace the `<FILEDRIVEHOME>` with the actual installation path to the SecureTransport home folder in the XML configuration file.

 Change: